|Mercury Spill Response Home|

 A very bright flashlight may be used to better illuminate mercury beads in the spill area.
 If additional assurance is desired, sprinkling powdered sulfur (available from garden supply stores) over the spill area may also help identify missed mercury as the powder will turn brown on contact with mercury.
 Collect the powder as was done with mercury beads.
 The sulfur will bind with the mercury, reducing the amount of vapor.
 (Do not apply sulfur to carpet or soft items.)

 Special precautions should be taken if mercury was spilled in a high-traffic area or a confined area where children or infants play.
 Young children playing on the floor are particularly at risk of mercury's effects on the central nervous system.
 Call the Department of Health Services, Bureau of Environmental and Occupational Health at 608-266-1120 or your local health department to see if additional testing or other measures may be needed.

 Ventilate as much as possible to completely air out the room or spill zone with outside air.

 Set Aside Everything You Think Might Be Contaminated with Mercury

 Package materials securely and label as "Mercury-Contaminated."
 Specific labeling and disposal requirements may differ depending on whether the spill occurred at a household or at a regulated business.
 Clothing or personal belongings that may be contaminated can be tested following the guidance under Large Spills to see if they can be safely returned for use.
 Contact the disposal resources listed under Resources for assistance.

-The best way to address a mercury spill is to prevent it from ever happening in the first place.
-For assistance with reducing mercury use contact Wisconsin Department of Natural Resources at 608-267-7639.
+The best way to address a mercury spill is to prevent it from happening in the first place.
+For assistance with reducing mercury use, contact the Wisconsin Department of Natural Resources at 608-267-7639.